FAQ: CLOSURE INFORMATION

 Can someone else assume ownership of Mindport to keep it going?

-Mindport is a privately-owned business that has been reliant on substantial financial assistance from a donor.
-That funding, which supported operations and programs here, is coming to an end and won’t be available to a new owner.
-Thus, due to financial considerations, new ownership is a path that could not be pursued.
+Mindport was a privately-owned business that had been reliant on substantial financial assistance from a donor.
+That funding, which supported operations and programs here, was coming to an end and would not be available to a new owner.
+Thus, due to financial considerations, new ownership was a path that could not be pursued.

 Why isn’t Mindport a nonprofit?